LinuxSystemsEngineer/linuxsystemsengineer.github.io/README.md

 ## Explore the Code!

-This repository provides a view into my approach to web development using HTML and CSS.
+This repository provides a view into my approach to web programming using HTML and CSS.
 Feel free to view the code and explore!